Capsar/DL-GenISP/README.md

 ## References

-<a id=“mpouziotas2022”>[1]</a> D. Mpouziotas, E. Mastrapas, N. Dimokas, P. Karvelis and E. Glavas, "Object Detection for Low Light Images," 2022 7th South-East Europe Design Automation, Computer Engineering, Computer Networks and Social Media Conference (SEEDA-CECNSM), Ioannina, Greece, 2022, pp. 1-6, doi: 10.1109/SEEDA-CECNSM57760.2022.9932921.
+<a id="mpouziotas2022">[1]</a> D. Mpouziotas, E. Mastrapas, N. Dimokas, P. Karvelis and E. Glavas, "Object Detection for Low Light Images," 2022 7th South-East Europe Design Automation, Computer Engineering, Computer Networks and Social Media Conference (SEEDA-CECNSM), Ioannina, Greece, 2022, pp. 1-6, doi: 10.1109/SEEDA-CECNSM57760.2022.9932921.

-<a id=“morawski2022”>[2]</a> I. Morawski, Y. -A. Chen, Y. -S. Lin, S. Dangi, K. He and W. H. Hsu, "GenISP: Neural ISP for Low-Light Machine Cognition," 2022 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW), New Orleans, LA, USA, 2022, pp. 629-638, doi: 10.1109/CVPRW56347.2022.00078.
+<a id="morawski2022">[2]</a> I. Morawski, Y. -A. Chen, Y. -S. Lin, S. Dangi, K. He and W. H. Hsu, "GenISP: Neural ISP for Low-Light Machine Cognition," 2022 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW), New Orleans, LA, USA, 2022, pp. 629-638, doi: 10.1109/CVPRW56347.2022.00078.

-<a id=“adobeRaw”>[3]</a> Adobe. (n.d.).
+<a id="adobeRaw">[3]</a> Adobe. (n.d.).
 What is a RAW file and how do you open it? https://www.adobe.com/creativecloud/file-types/image/raw.html

-<a id=“hong2021”>[3]</a> Yang Hong, Kaixuan Wei, Linwei Chen, and Fu Ying.
-Craft-
-ing object detection in very low light.
-In BMVC, 2021